 No isometric action game – with the possible exception of Diablo I & II – is particularly intuitive to control.
 The 3/4 angle looks great, but requires some brain filtering to translate expectations into accurate movement.
 Meat Puppet, unfortunately, doesn’t handle this well.
 The default scheme has Lotos turning to follow the mouse cursor and heading toward it when the right mouse button is held.
 Left shoots at whatever the cursor is hovering over.
 It’s the snappiest control scheme and arguably the best for navigation, at the cost of being very loose.

-Levels here are far more vertical than in similar isometric shooters, with screens often having multiple levels of different platforms.
-It’s difficult to navigate, so there are a number of control tweaks to “help” you.
+See, levels here are far more vertical than in similar isometric shooters, with screens often having multiple levels of different platforms.
+It’s difficult to navigate, so there are a number of tweaks to mouse mode to “help” you.
 When Lotos hits a wall, she will run along the it as long as right mouse is held, regardless of where the cursor is.
 If you’re not paying attention, she’ll haul off in the entirely opposite direction.
-A similar effect happens on stairs, where holding right mouse bounds you up, up, and then immediately off the ledge at the top as Lotos decides to take a flying leap.
+A similar effect happens on stairs, where holding right mouse bounds you up, up, and then immediately off the ledge at the top.
+You didn’t let go of the mouse soon enough, so now to circle back and try again.
 There’s a level of precision required here that the mouse mode just can’t deliver, and while it’s the easiest mode to get around with, you’ll still find yourself struggling to corral Lotos far too often.

 It seems clear that developer Kronos knew they never got the controls right, but they just ran out of time.
 I assume this is why the “advanced” controls exist, with a hotkey to switch between the two at any time.
 In advanced mode, instead of tracking the mouse cursor, Lotos now rotates in place with the Left and Right arrow keys.
 She only moves with the Up arrow key.
 You still shoot wherever the cursor is located, but you now have tighter control when climbing stairs or navigating the thoroughly horrible jumping pad room.